 If you start your hike at Siwa Polana at the mouth of the Chochołowska Valley (car park, bus terminus), it should take less than 4.5hr to reach Zadni Ornak via Dolina Starorobociańska (the valley of Old Labour), whose name reflects the fact that metal minerals were mined in the side of Ornak as early as the 15th century.
 Net elevation gain will be 960m.
-Another option is routes via Iwaniacka Pass – beginning at the mouth of either the Kościeliska or the Chochołowska valley.
+Another option is the routes via Iwaniacka Pass – beginning at the mouth of either the Kościeliska or the Chochołowska valley.
 The last variant is the longest (about five hours' walk up).
 The stretch between Iwaniacka Pass and the top of the Ornak ridge is pretty steep, so an ascent can be a little taxing in the sun, whereas a descent can be very slippery as ice and snow tend to linger there.
-Your hike can be much shorter if you set off at one of the two nearby mountain huts.
+You can make you hike shorter if you stay overnight at one of the two nearby mountain huts.
 (Please scroll down to the Accommodation chapter.)

 To avoid the crowds, it is advisable to go in late spring or in autumn.
 Under winter conditions, the route that should be safer from avalanches is the one from the Ornak Hut ('Schronisko na Hali Ornak') via Iwaniacka Pass – you will need the experience and basic gear.

 Wybierz rodzaj obiektu - Choose accommodation type

 Ośrodki wypoczynkowe – Lower standard hotels / guesthouses / holiday camps

 Pensjonaty – B&B/guesthouses